 Q: Is a Doctor’s order required?

 A: Yes.
 There is a health screening summary form that must be completed by the member’s physician and that will indicate the diagnosis of dementia.
-Additionally, an up-to-date negative TB reading is required.
+Additionally, an up-to-date negative TB and Hepatitis A screening is required.

 Q: Are there any other requirements for enrollment in the Friendship Club?